yang2076/AMOEBA_Seminario/README.md

 subfolder.
 Please turn the opt=Tight and freq on.
 After calculation, please use formchk to generate .fchk file

 *** Make sure you have set the correct scaling factor for frequency calculated by different QM method and bsis set For MP2/6-31g*, the scaling factor is 0.943.
-(You can find the appropriate scaling factor in: https://cccbdb.nist.gov/vibscalejust.asp) change scaling factor in dowork.py if necessary
+(You can find the appropriate scaling factor in: https://cccbdb.nist.gov/vibscalejust.asp, open in new screen).
+Change scaling factor in dowork.py if necessary

 [2].
 Make a list of all the molecules in ./dir/filelist_all.txt [3].
 You need to produce correct tinker .txyz file for each molecule in subfolder with atomic index in order you made in file list